Focus Areas

 The Device Development and Experimental Therapeutics Laboratory invests in numerous clinical trials in support of several areas of research.

 • Brain machine interface.
-Dr. Van Gompel's lab has led the country in developing novel approaches for stimulation, including posterior approach anterior nucleus deep brain stimulation (DBS) and chronic subthreshold stimulation for epilepsy.
+Dr. Van Gompel's lab has led the country in developing novel approaches for stimulation, including posterior approach anterior nucleus deep brain stimulation and chronic subthreshold stimulation for epilepsy.
 The lab also has focused on the hardware and biomarkers associated with stimulation of the brain.
-This research has prompted the development of companies such as Cadence Neuroscience and NeuroOne.
+This research has prompted the development of companies such as Cadence Neuroscience Inc. and NeuroOne.

 • Skull base tumor research.
 Mayo Clinic experiences many referrals of skull base meningiomas, esthesioneuroblastomas and chordomas.
 These cases allow us to continue contributing important research in these tumor fields that impacts patient outcomes.